croepha/the-bike-shed/README.md

 6. Re-open window (so that vscode will realize git is now installed)
 7. Run the default build task to build...
     - To clean and rebuild: Run the "clean and build" task
+8. Don't forget to setup git inside of your container:
+  `git config --global user.email "you@example.com"`
+  `git config --global user.name "Your Name"` if you use an SSH Agent then your key forwarding should work, else you need to do `ssh-keygen` and then `ssh-add -L` and then add your SSH key to your github...

 For Schematics, you should grab [KiCad]